 The NRC participates in a wide range of mutually beneficial programs involving information exchange with counterparts in the international nuclear community.
-NRC currently maintains arrangements with regulatory authorities in 45 countries, plus Taiwan.
+NRC currently maintains arrangements with regulatory authorities in 44 countries, plus Taiwan and the European Atomic Energy Community(EURATOM).
 These arrangements provide communications channels which ensure the prompt reciprocal notification of power reactor safety problems that could affect both U.S. and foreign power plants.
 They are an important component of NRC's public health and safety and national security mandates, and provide the foundation for bilateral cooperation with other nations in nuclear safety, physical security, materials control and accounting, waste management, environmental protection, and other areas to which the parties agree.
 Finally, they establish the means through which the NRC provides health and safety information and assistance to other countries attempting to develop or improve their regulatory organizations and their overall nuclear safety cultures.